 After you have begun treatment, your physician may recommend that you participate in Baptist's Cardiac Rehab program.
 This is an outpatient program that combines supervised exercise with heart-specific education.
 Cardiac rehab can help patients feel better and reduce their risk for future heart problems

 If you would like to become a patient at Baptist, the first step is seeing one of our physicians.
-You can request a referral by using the following link, or by calling the Baptist Health Line at 601-948-6262 or 1-800-948-6262.
-Health Line hours are Monday through Friday, 8 a.m. to 4 p.m.
-CST.
+You can request an appointment at Baptist Heart by using the following link.

 Baptist has earned several prestigious certifications, accreditations and awards for our care of patients with cardiovascular conditions.
 Additionally, Baptist is the only hospital in Jackson enrolled in the PROTECT-AF trial, a test of the "Watchman" left atrial appendage (LAA) closure device against warfarin for the prevention of stroke in patients with atrial fibrillation.